yuummmer/yuummmer.github.io/index.markdown

 layout: home
 title: Home page
 ---
-I’m Jennifer—researcher, programmer, and artist—exploring sociotechnical systems.
+I’m Jennifer—glass artist and bioinformatics researcher—exploring the spaces where memory, data, and transformation meet.

 Curious about my work?
-Check out [my research](/research/).
+Take a look at what I’m building.